Portions of Psalm 136

 Nothing can separate you from His love, Romans 8:39.
 Nothing you have done or will ever do will change the way God feels about you.
 You can’t out-sin God’s love for you.
 You can’t remain in sin and avoid the consequences that come with it, but you can’t sin beyond where God’s love can redeem you.
 His love for you is everlasting.
 It is unconditional.
 He won’t reject you if you come to Him with a confession or need.

-Today, you are blessed and highly favored to have access to God.
-You have so many reasons to be thankful.
+Everyone in this room is blessed and highly favored to have access to God.
+We have so many reasons to be thankful.
 These 8 reasons to give thanks flow from a heart that is in a relationship with our loving God.
 Start this holiday season by giving thanks with me to the One from whom all blessings flow.